TechnologyClassroom/SetupNotes/programs/argos-translate.md

 Example workflow translating from Vietnamese into English:

 1. Set the left drop down to `Vietnamese` and the right drop down to `English`.
 1. Replace the default text `Text to translate from` in the left text box with some text in Vietnamese.
-A quick way to do this is to click in the left text box and press the keyboard shortcut `CTRL+a`.
+A quick way to do this is to click in the left text box and press the keyboard shortcut `CTRL+a` to select all and then `CTRL+v` to paste.
 1. Wait patiently.
 1. When text appears in the right text box, read it.